-Receivers conforming to the eAAC+ stereo Operation Point shall support the eAAC+ media decoding capability according to clause 5.3 and shall support playback of the decoded signal.
+Receivers conforming to the eAAC+ stereo Operation Point shall support the eAAC+ media decoding capability according to clause 5.2.2 and shall support playback of the decoded signal.

 NOTE: The eAAC+ decoder supports decoding of streams encoded with AAC-LC or aacPlus, see [19].

+6.3.2.3 Sender Requirements